|

 Public Access and Vehicles:

-3. Use of all-terrain vehicles (ATVs), recreational off-highway vehicles (ROVs), tracked vehicles, swamp buggies, or airboats is prohibited, except swamp buggies and ROVs (side-by-sides) may be used during (and 1 week prior to the opening of) muzzleloading gun, general gun, and spring turkey seasons, but only by individuals having a valid quota permit (and their guests) and only on designated roads east of (and including) Miller Blvd and south of (and including) Berson Blvd.
+3. Use of all-terrain vehicles (ATVs), recreational off-highway vehicles (ROVs), tracked vehicles, swamp buggies, or airboats is prohibited, except swamp buggies and ROVs (side-by-sides) may be used during small game season (but only by individuals who possess a valid released quail permit) and during (and 1 week prior to the opening of) archery, muzzleloading gun, general gun, and spring turkey seasons, but only by individuals possessing a valid quota permit and their guests.
+During these times, side-by-sides and swamp buggies may only be operated on designated roads east of (and including) Miller Blvd and south of (and including) Berson Blvd.
+An "OHV Road Map for Quota Hunts" is available at the Picayune Strand State Forest kiosk courtesy of Florida Forest Service.

-4. Except as specified in # 3 above, off-highway vehicles (ATVs, ROVs, and off-highway motorcycles) are prohibited except by permit from the Florida Forest Service.
+4. Except as specified in # 3 above, off-highway vehicles (ATVs, tracked vehicles, and off-highway motorcycles) are prohibited except by permit from the Florida Forest Service.

 5. Parked vehicles may not obstruct a road, gate, or firelane.